-If you’re wondering what Sorrento attractions this little town is famous for and what the absolute must-sees are when you visit, remember this… the most charm of Sorrento Italy definitely lies in its natural setting: built over high cliffs, it offers dramatic views of the Bay of Naples and the Sorrentine peninsula.
+If you’re wondering what Sorrento attractions this little town is famous for, and what the absolute must-sees are when you visit, remember this… most of the charm of Sorrento Italy definitely lies in its natural setting: built over high cliffs, it offers dramatic views of the Bay of Naples and the Sorrentine peninsula.

 It was this, together with the lush vegetation around them, that attracted the poets and artists in the beginning.

-Moreover, there is also the Sorrento lemons digestive, the famous limoncello, great pizza, fantastic gelato and the Sorrento music boxes made in the inlaid wood technique that will make your trip worthwhile and memorable too.
+Moreover, there is also Sorrento lemons digestive, the famous limoncello, great pizza, fantastic gelato and the Sorrento music boxes made in the inlaid wood technique that will make your trip worthwhile and memorable, too.

 1. The Duomo dei San Filipo e Giacomo – this Sorrento landmark, the cathedral of Sorrento, stands at the corner of Corso Italia and Via R.R.
 Giuliani.
 You will recognize it by the gleaming Romanic façade of white stone.

 Open: Daily, 07:30 – 12:00; 16:30 – 20:30

 2. Piazza Tasso – this is the main square in Sorrento, from which all the other narrow streets of Sorrento branch out.
 It is named after Torquato Tasso, a 16 Ct poet, born in Sorrento.

 This is a lively, bustling square in which you will find an ATM, take a horse carriage for a ride or simply sit at one of the café terraces and enjoy a live orchestra as you sip on your espresso.